emilypancake/fontsize/README.md

 Questions this website answers:
-1. how to see font size on device
+1. how to see font size of website on device
-2. how to check font size
+2. how to check font size of website on my device